imaegg11/chess/README.md

 ### Controls
 - Below are the controls
-  - R: Restarts the game (INVESTIGATING AN ISSUE RIGHT NOW DO NOT USE)
+  - R: Restarts the game ~~(INVESTIGATING AN ISSUE RIGHT NOW DO NOT USE)~~ It's fixed now???
+I didn't even change anything???
   - Q: Resigns the game
   - S: Starts the game if you are playing the engine when it has the white pieces